Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

 \subsection{Data description and preparation}

 We apply the proposed method to M5 competition dataset~\citep{makridakis2022m5}.
-M5 data contains 3049 units of products sold by Walmart at ten stores in the USA from January 29, 2011 to May 23, 2016 (1941 days).
-The dataset has a complex hierarchical structure.
-We only consider the bottom level in this paper, including the sales time series of 30,490 SKUs (Stock Keeping Units).
-About 60.1\% of sales are zeros, with counting starting from the first positive value for every series, presenting obvious intermittence.
+M5 data comprises 3049 units of products sold by Walmart at ten stores in the USA from January 29, 2011 to May 23, 2016 (1941 days).
+The dataset exhibits a complex hierarchical structure.
+We only consider the bottom level in this paper.
+Approximately 60.1\% of sales are zeros, with counting commencing from the first positive value for every series, presenting obvious intermittence.

-Following the design of M5 competition, we examine 28-day-ahead forecasts in this paper.
-For the sake of training and evaluating forecasts, we split each series into three parts.
-The first one starts from the first period with positive sales to the last 57th period.
-This part is used for training individual methods and forecasting the next 28 periods.
+Aligned with the design of M5 competition, we examine 28-day-ahead forecasts in this paper.
+To facilitate the training and evaluation of forecasts, we split each series into three parts.
+The first one spans from the first period with positive sales to the last 57th period, utilized for training individual methods and forecasting the next 28 periods.
 Exceptions are LightGBM and LSTM, which only use data in the recent two years due to their computational costs.
-The second part starts from the last 56th to the last 29th period for estimating the combination weights.
-The third part is the last 28 periods of the whole series for evaluating the proposed combination approaches.
+The second part encompasses the period from the 56th to the 29th for estimating the combination weights.
+The third part consists of the last 28 periods of the whole series for evaluating the proposed combination approaches.
+The bottom level of M5 data includes the sales time series of 30,490 SKUs (Stock Keeping Units).
+1587 SKUs exhibit consistent zero demand in the second part, i.e., the weight estimation period.
+We exclude these SKUs in this study since the all-zero demand introduces a potential distortion in combinations.
+For instance, forecasting methods leaning towards zero may be disproportionately allocated larger weights, resulting in significant errors if confronted with considerable positive values during evaluation periods.
+It may not be appropriate to evaluate combinations using extreme data.
+Subsequently, we consider 28,903 SKUs of Walmart in our experiments.